Alchemer's Accessibility Compliance- FAQ and Troubleshooting

 If you're planning on sharing your survey with respondents that have disabilities, you'll definitely want to follow accessibility best practices.
 If you're planning on sending out to a large group of people and thus are not sure of respondents' abilities, we recommend following our guidelines as well as WCAG guidelines.

-SurveyGizmo Voluntary Product Accessibility Template (VPAT)
+Alchemer Voluntary Product Accessibility Template (VPAT)

 Download

-SurveyGizmo WCAG 2.0 Guideline Checklist
+Alchemer WCAG 2.0 Guideline Checklist

 http://webaim.org/standards/wcag/checklist

-Please note that while SurveyGizmo meets a majority of the recommendations by default, a large portion of the recommendations relies on you as the user/survey creator to design your survey with them in mind (e.g. adding text/instructional elements where appropriate and using video content with captions, etc.).
+Please note that while Alchemer meets a majority of the recommendations by default, a large portion of the recommendations relies on you as the user/survey creator to design your survey with them in mind (e.g. adding text/instructional elements where appropriate and using video content with captions, etc.).

 See full checklist of met and outstanding guidelines